Friday the 13th, Part 1 Filming Location Tour

 That changed for a few lucky folks for a few hours on Friday, May 13th, 2011… the day of the first-ever camp tour.
 A relatively small group of horror fans purchased a ticket and traveled to camp (from as far away as 3000 miles away!) not knowing what to expect when they got there.
 Well, the tour was a huge success!
 100% of the surveyed attendees said they had a fantastic unforgettable time and most of them said they would return for a future tour.

 The second tour was held on Friday, September 13th, 2013, selling out in 8 minutes with 5 times the number of attendees.
-The third and largest tour took place on Friday, November 13th, 2015 and sold out within seconds.
+The third tour took place on Friday, November 13th, 2015 and sold out within seconds.
 Our fourth and largest tour took place on October 13th, 2017 and instantly sold out.
 The response from these tours were once again overwhelmingly positive.